Kiran Chhatre

 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), 2025

-arxiv / code / website /
+arxiv / website / code /

 Audiopedia introduces a novel, knowledge-intensive audio question answering task and proposes a framework to enhance audio language models by integrating external knowledge.